Blackfell/netgopher/README.md

 ## Why not?

 Well this will only install ng in your local $GOPATH; additionally, the binary will be fairly large, compiled only for your OS.

-I wrote this version to use during CTFs meaning I want a smaller binary, preferably with multi-platform support, so **grrab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead**, which have been cross compileed and stripped down to ~ 2MB.
+I wrote this version to use during CTFs meaning I want a smaller binary, preferably with multi-platform support, so... **grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead**, which have been cross compileed and stripped down to ~ 2MB.

 # Examples